stomp/stomp-spec/src/stomp-specification-1.1.md

 message brokers and client libraries.
 This specification defines the STOMP 1.1 protocol and is an update to [STOMP 1.0](http://stomp.codehaus.org/Protocol).

+Please send feedback to the stomp-spec@googlegroups.com mailing list.

 ## DRAFT STATUS

 Version 1.1 of the specification is still being developed.
 This is only a